7 healthy eating habits for weight loss

-One of the benefits of joining WW is that we support you in discovering how to cook and enjoy healthier meals that suit your individual lifestyle.
-This can help you to develop eating habits that will stay with you long after you reach your goals.
+One of the benefits of joining the WW program is that we support you in discovering how to cook and enjoy healthier meals that suit your individual lifestyle.
+This can help you to develop eating habits that will stay with you long after you reach your weight loss goals.
 In fact, after a few weeks, you may find you naturally gravitate towards healthier food choices.

 1. Cook at home

 The more meals you cook at home, the more control you have over the portion sizes and the ingredients.
 Not a confident cook?
-Check out our cooking school series and ask fellow members in the WW Connect community for some tips!
+Ask fellow members in the WW Connect community for some tips!
 WW has loads of easy recipes designed for beginner cooks.

 2. Be adventurous with eating